 So, how can we believe God for something even when our senses tell us something different?
 Are we trying to con ourselves into belief?
 There are two ways that we are given faith according to the scriptures.
 There is the fruit of faith (Galatians 5:22) and the gift of faith (1 Corinthians 12:9).
-One is an impartation from God; John Wimber calls it a supernatural gracelet from God that gives one a faith that is unshakable for something they are asking God.
+One is an impartation from God; John Wimber calls it a supernatural gracelet from God that gives one an unshakable faith for something they are asking God.
 The Spirit of God imparts a "know so" to the heart that is outside the realm of the senses (Romans 8:16).
 When one receives this grace from God, there is inner peace, a witness of the Spirit.
 An awareness that God has heard and that the answer is on the way.
-The other way that faith is expressed is that of growing and maturing in your faith by listening to the Spirit (Galatians 5:22) and grows over time, whereas the gift of faith is a divine impartation that is not affected by time or maturity.
+The other way that faith is expressed is that of growing and maturing in your faith by listening to the Spirit and acting on what He tells you to do.
+This kind of faith is known as one of the fruits of the Spirit (Galatians 5:22) and grows over time, whereas the gift of faith is a divine impartation that is not affected by time or maturity.
 This gift of faith is what Jesus was talking about in the passage about having faith as small as a mustard seed: